- Include a single configuration file

 If you do not specify an

-:include: - 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml' - '/templates/.after-script-template.yml'
+includetype, the type defaults toinclude:local:include: - 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml' - '/templates/.after-script-template.yml' -

 You can define a single item array:

-include: - remote: 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml'
+include: - remote: 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml' -

 You can define an array and explicitly specify multiple

-types:include: - remote: 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml' - local: '/templates/.after-script-template.yml' - template: Auto-DevOps.gitlab-ci.yml
+includetypes:include: - remote: 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml' - local: '/templates/.after-script-template.yml' - template: Auto-DevOps.gitlab-ci.yml -

 You can define an array that combines both default and specific

-type:include: - 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml' - '/templates/.after-script-template.yml' - template: Auto-DevOps.gitlab-ci.yml - project: 'my-group/my-project' ref: main file: '/templates/.gitlab-ci-template.yml'
+includetype:include: - 'https://gitlab.com/awesome-project/raw/main/.before-script-template.yml' - '/templates/.after-script-template.yml' - template: Auto-DevOps.gitlab-ci.yml - project: 'my-group/my-project' ref: main file: '/templates/.gitlab-ci-template.yml'

-configuration from an included configuration file
+Use default configuration from an included configuration file

-You can define a default
+You can define a default section in a

 configuration file.
-When you use a default
+When you use a default section with the include keyword, the defaults apply to

 all jobs in the pipeline.

-For example, you can use a default
+For example, you can use a default section with before_script.

-Content of a custom configuration file named /templates/.before-script-template.yml
+Content of a custom configuration file named /templates/.before-script-template.yml:

 default: